esphome/esphome-docs/components/climate/climate_ir.rst

 ``daikin_brc`` Climate
 -------------------------

-The Daikin BRC remotes are used by the cieling cassette model of Daikin heatpumps.
+The Daikin BRC remotes are used by the ceiling cassette model of Daikin heatpumps.

 Configuration variables: